sanjeevbhusal/100-Days-Of-DevOps/kubernetes/ReadMe.md

 ### Which is faster?
 Swarm or Kubernetes

 Swarm is faster than kubernetes as everything is happening under a single process.
 With kubernetes we have all these additional abstraction layers that might be running in seperate processes.
 But in most of the cases this speed difference is negligible.

+### Networking in kubernetes

+By default, pods in a cluster donot get assigned any IP address.
+We can however assign IP address to pods through `kubectl expose` command.
+This command creates a service for existing pods.
+Service in kubernetes is a stable IP address for pods.

+If we want to resolve IP address through their name, we also need a DNS server.
+We can allow DNS server inside kubernetes using `CoreDNS` feture.

+There are different kinds of services.

+- ClusterIP
+- NodePort
+- LoadBalancer
+- ExternamName

+ClusterIP is the default service available when you create a kubernetes cluster.
+This creates a virtual network in the cluster.
+So, you can only reach any nodes from within the cluster.

+NodePort is designed for communication betwen your cluster and outside world.
+Nodeport will assign high ports to nodes.
+High ports means port numbers that are above the well known port range (0-1023).

+These both services are always available in all kubernetes version.

+LoadBalancer is mostly used in the cloud.
+The idea is to control a external load balancer through kubernetes command line.
+This service, in the background automatically creates ClusterIP and NodePort service.
+This service is provided by the cloud vendor .
+This service is attached to other cloud specific service such as AWS Elastic Load Balancer.
+This service tells AWS Elastic Load Balancer on how to route traffic to nodes in the cluster. this is basically just automation provided by cloud providers.

+ExternalName is used when we need to change how my traffic is getting out of my cluster to some external service when i dont have a way to control DNS of that external thing remotely.
+We dont use it to assign to Pods but for giving pods a DNS name that will be used outside of kubernetes.

+There is another way traffic can get inside of kubernetes and i.e through Kubernetes Ingress.
+This is specifically desgined for HTTP Traffic.